-Google Summer of Code 2018, might have ended for me but that doesn’t mean if the journey has ended too then I can use my experience to help other people fulfill their dreams of getting into Google Summer of Code and contributing to open-source like never before.
+Google Summer of Code 2018, might have ended for me but that doesn’t mean if the journey has ended as well.
+I can use my experience to help other people fulfill their dreams of getting into Google Summer of Code and contributing to open-source like never before.
 I am always open for sessions and workshops on open-source as my own way of giving back to the community.
 Here are some snaps for the same, of one seminar I took along with Coding Blocks at Amity University.
+It was quite fun.

-So, I have might have sent you since you asked me how to get into Google Summer of Code.
-Literally, the first question in your head is…
+So, I have might have sent you here because you asked about Google Summer of Code.
+You are in the right place.
+I keep it updated, with questions that I am asked.
+I hope you find your answer here And literally, the first question in your head is…

 So, first up.
 Here is a presentation that I watched about the time when I had the same question and had no clue about the program.
 Also, a video by Google Developers to get your mind right.
-This would give you a general idea of what it is.
+This would give you a general idea of what it is and why it is.

 Again, GSoC is not an internship, it is simply a program.
 Nothing more, nothing less.

+Be careful with that, people tend to get cranky if they see the term “internship“.
 If you have any doubts regarding the same, this FAQ should clear the air, it sure did for me.
-If you still have doubts, this guide and chapter from FLOSS manuals would set you just right on your path.
+If you still have questions, this guide and chapter from FLOSS manuals would set you just right on your path.

 How to get started?

-After that, hit the official website for Google Summer of Code read through how to get started, search through the previous year’s organizations and their projects to see what peaks your interest the most.
-Read everything, on the website.
-That will give you enough information about the what, where, when, why, and woah.
+After all, that information.
+Hit the official website for Google Summer of Code and read through how to get started, search through the previous year’s organizations and their projects to see what sparks your interest.
+Read everything on the website.
+Get acquainted with it.
+Make it your friend.
+Google or any open-source organization doesn’t mess around when it comes to documentation.
+The more clear you are, the more focused you become.
+That will give you enough information about what, where, when, why, and woah.